 Stan Freberg (born Stanley Victor Friberg; August 7, 1926 – April 7, 2015) was a multitalented and iconic American comedian, author, actor, voice artist, and innovative creator of advertising born in Pasadena, California.

 Freberg was probably best known for his comedy recordings, most of which are considered classics today.
 Beginning with "John & Marsha" in 1951, Freberg created a seemingly-endless string of hit novelty records, in which he did parody versions of popular songs of the day (including "Sh-Boom", "The Yellow Rose of Texas", "Heartbreak Hotel", and "The Banana Boat Song") and satirized such figures as Lawrence Welk.
 His 1951 "St. George and the Dragonet", in which St. George channels Jack Webb's Joe Friday in his attempt to arrest a dragon on a rampage, was a #1 hit and launched Freberg into the public eye.
-(He would eventually make no less than four Dragnet parodies, turning it into something of a trademark for his work.)
-Freberg also created the seminal audio work Stan Freberg Presents the United States of America (1961) about the founding of the USA, and the musical comedy parody/coffee commercial Omaha!
+(He would eventually make no fewer than four Dragnet parodies, turning them into something of a signature bit.)
+Freberg also created the seminal audio play Stan Freberg Presents the United States of America (1961), about the founding of the USA, and the musical comedy parody/coffee commercial Omaha!
 (1958).

-In both his recordings and his subsequent radio shows (1954's That's Rich, 1957's The Stan Freberg Show), Freberg never backed down from potentially controversial topics.
-"The Old Payola Roll Blues" was a two-part double-sided narrative that (prematurely) celebrated the demise of rock'n'roll music in the wake of the payola scandals of the 1950s, for instance.
-Politically-themed sketches from his radio show were often censored by network executives.
-And his famous 1958 recording "Green Chri$tma$", which viciously skewered the overcommercialization of Christmas, was almost suppressed by a record company terrified of offending powerful advertising agencies.
+In both his recordings and his subsequent radio programs (1954's That's Rich, 1957's The Stan Freberg Show), Freberg never backed down from potentially controversial topics.
+"The Old Payola Roll Blues" was a two-part double-sided narrative that (prematurely) celebrated the demise of rock and roll music in the wake of the radio payola scandals of the 1950s, for instance.
+Politically-themed sketches on his radio shows were often censored by network executives.
+"Green Chri$tma$", which viciously skewered the rampant overcommercialization of Christmas, was almost suppressed by a record company terrified of offending powerful advertising agencies.
 "Los Voraces (The Greedy)" slammed both Las Vegas' opulence and the Cold War.note

 Many others will recognize Freberg's voice work for various vintage Warner Bros.'
 Looney Tunes cartoons, where he played Tosh of the Goofy Gophers, the dimwitted Pete Puma, and the even more dimwitted Junyer Bear.
 He's famously the only actor other than Mel Blanc to get a solo credit on a WB cartoon, with The Three Little Bops (Freberg did all of the voices in this short, so it didn't make sense for Blanc to be credited in a cartoon he wasn't in).
 He also worked with former Looney Tunes director Bob Clampett on Time for Beany, the TV show that originated the characters of Beany and Cecil as puppets (Freberg played Cecil, and his frequent collaborator Daws Butler played Beany).